-Dollar hovers near 10-month lows; central banks eyed
+FOREX-Dollar hovers near 10-month lows; central banks eyed

 3 Min Read

-LONDON (Reuters) - The U.S. dollar hovered near a 10-month low against a basket of currencies on Wednesday but investors were wary of pushing it lower before major central bank meetings.
+LONDON, July 19 (Reuters) - The U.S. dollar hovered near a 10-month low against a basket of currencies on Wednesday but investors were wary of pushing it lower before major central bank meetings.

 Both the European Central Bank and the Bank of Japan are meeting this week and market watchers are wary that the recent strength in the euro and the yen may prompt them to strike a dovish stance, prompting a rebound in the dollar.